lorenzwalthert/thesis-template-bookdown/README.md

 no way comprehensive.
-To learn more about bookdown, we encourage the reader to have a look at the [bookdown guide](https://bookdown.org/yihui/bookdown/) as well as searching through stackoverflow / Google for particular questions.
+To learn more about bookdown, we encourage the reader to have a look at the [bookdown guide](https://bookdown.org/yihui/bookdown/) as well as searching through stack overflow / Google for particular questions.
 In addition, inspect the different files in this repo, in particular the ones in the rmd directory to develop a deeper understanding of the template.

-As of early 2018, this template is still in alpha testing phase, so you may experience unexpected behaviour.
+As of early 2018, this template is still in alpha testing phase, so you may experience unexpected behavior.
 Please file an issue on the git repository where you have obtained the source of this template in case you are stuck for some time with a problem or if you found a solution to a problem you believe others are likely to encounter in the future.
 We